arihantjain124/Cryptographic-Engine/README.md

 It Encrypts the data of the files according to the alphanumeric key you enter during ecryption.
 To decrypt the data use the same alphanumeric key you used during encryption.

+The loading fuctions at the start of the working are just for Looks and have no importance to the main working of the program.